HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 }
 ```

-Once a tag set for a resource has been established it should be updated within the [DCP Resource Tagging wiki](https://allspark.dev.data.humancellatlas.org/dcp-ops/docs/wikis/Resource%20Tagging) so possible configureations can be seen.
+Once a tag set for a resource has been established it should be updated within the [DCP Resource Tagging wiki](https://allspark.dev.data.humancellatlas.org/dcp-ops/docs/wikis/Resource%20Tagging) so possible configurations can be seen.

  // TODO : amar: see if the cost explorer allows all values for the Tag Key to be added to the fitler vs having the add them manually by the admin.